 What is your most memorable wedding?

-It's difficult to say as I photograph a lot of very creative weddings but probably the most memorable in terms of theme has to be a game of thrones style medieval wedding in castle in North Wales that I photographed one October.
+It's difficult to say as I photograph a lot of very creative weddings but probably the most memorable in terms of theme has to be a game of thrones style medieval wedding, in a castle in North Wales, that I photographed one October.
 It was probably my dream wedding - Pumpkins everywhere!

 Describe your style in 5 adjectives.